-- Place young coconut meat in a Vitamix (preferred) or high speed blender.
-Add thawed coconut milk and blend on high speed until very smooth.
-This may take a few minutes.
-Stop short of mixture getting warm.
-Temperatures above 105 degrees can kill culture.
+- Place young coconut meat in a Vitamix (preferred) or high-speed blender.
+Add thawed, rich coconut milk and blend on high speed until very smooth.

-- Add coconut water from drained coconut meat as needed so that yogurt turns freely in blades.
-Your mixture should be thinner than you want your finished yogurt to be.
+- If needed, add coconut water from drained coconut meat so that yogurt turns freely in the blades.
+Your mixture can be slightly thinner than you want your finished yogurt to be.
 I aim for a melted ice cream consistency.
-Yogurt will thicken after it is chilled.
+Coconut mesophilic yogurt will thicken after it is chilled.

 - Once yogurt is the right consistency, turn the blender down to low speed.
-With blades moving, sprinkle in 1/8 tsp. of Positively Probiotic mesophilic coconut yogurt culture (for first batch) or 2 tablespoons yogurt (for successive batches).
+With blades moving, add ¼ tsp. of Positively Probiotic mesophilic coconut yogurt culture (for the first batch) or 2 tablespoons yogurt (for successive batches).
 Blend briefly to mix in culture.

 - Pour yogurt into a glass bowl.
-Allow a couple inches at top for expansion.
+Allow an inch at the top for expansion.
 Cover with a plate.

-- Set on countertop out of direct sunlight.
+- Set yogurt on the countertop out of direct sunlight.
 Leave undisturbed to culture.

-- The first batch of yogurt may take up to 12- 24 hours to become tangy and rich with healthy probiotics.
+- The first batch of mesophilic yogurt may take up to 10- 24 hours to become tangy and rich with healthy probiotics.
 This varies a great deal with climate.
 Future batches finish in as little as 8 hours in a warm climate.

 - Before the yogurt becomes tangy, it will become fluffy and expand a little.
 That is a good sign.
 Use it as a signal to taste your yogurt to see if it is tart enough.

 - When it is a little milder than you want the finished recipe to be, stir it down and refrigerate.
 It will grow more sour and thicken as it chills.